 In a traditional data centre world, there was a need to have admins to govern and manage storage, networking, compute alongside the other layers of hardware and middleware configuration.

-IaC eliminates a need for these multiple roles at each deployment iteration.
+IaC eliminates the need for these multiple roles at each deployment iteration.
 Admins can now focus on identifying the next exciting technology they want to implement and how they can add value and business benefits to the organisation.

 What are the challenges with Infrastructure as Code?